 - Walking your dog.
 Grant Shapps, the Transport Secretary, stated that older people who will have to self-isolate, will still be able to walk their dogs, even if with a certain degree of prudence.
 Mr. Shapps said “it is the case that people will be able to go out and walk your dog.
 It’s about being sensible without going and mixing in crowds.”
 It is still recommendable to avoid long walks and the most overcrowded hours.
 You are aiming to exercise yourself and your dog without coming closer than 2 metres with another individual.

-Counter to this, if you are self-isolating because you have COVID-19 symptoms, you must not take your dog out for a walk.
+- However, if you are self-isolating because you have COVID-19 symptoms, you must not take your dog out for a walk.
 Even if you were to plan to stay close to your residence and go out early in the morning or late in the evening, this is not advised.
 Ask friends, relatives or arrange for a dog walker to take your dog out.
 Furthermore, remember that you need to have as little contact as possible with whoever is caring for your pet.
-Ensure anyone visiting knows you have Coronavirus.
-Ensure they stay well away from you and wash their hands thoroughly after looking after your pet.
+Ensure people know you think you may have Coronavirus.
+They need to stay well away from you and wash their hands thoroughly after looking after your pet.

-- If your pet becomes unwell. do not take them to the vet.
-Counter to this, always call the practise for instructions.
-Moreover, scrupulously follow the vet’s instruction.
-You may need to arrange someone else to take your pet for treatment.
+- If your pet becomes unwell. do not take them to the vet yourself.
+Always call the practise for instructions and follow the vet’s instruction exactly.
+You may need to arrange for someone else to take your pet for treatment.

 Do you need further information on the topic?
 We suggest you read the COVID-19 Update for the Veterinary Profession by the British Veterinary Association.